Does my website appear on Google Search?

 Time to complete:

-In our last lesson, Google Search explained, we learned about how Google Search works.
+In another lesson, we learned about how Google Search works.
 We learned how Google finds your website through a discovery process called crawling, organizes it through a process called indexing, and, finally, presents it to your potential customers through a process called ranking.

 It sounds simple enough, but you may be wondering how you can be sure that Google has crawled and indexed your website.
 That’s what we’ll cover in this lesson.
 We’ll also teach you how a tool called Google Search Console can help you see the ways Google and users are finding your website.